WARM: A Weakly (+Semi) Supervised Model for Solving Math word Problems: Related Work

-Automatic math word problem solving has recently drawn significant interests in the natural language processing (NLP) community.
-Existing MWP solving methods can be broadly classified into four categories: (a) rule-based methods, (b) statistics-based methods, (c) tree-based methods, and (d) neural-network-based methods.\\ Rule-based systems~\cite{fletcher-1985-wordpro,bakman-2007-robust,yuhui-2010-frame} were amongst the earliest approaches to solve MWPs.
-They heavily rely on hand-engineered rules that might cover a limited domain of problems, whereas math word problems have potentially diverse descriptions in real-world settings.
-On the other hand, statistics-based methods~\cite{hosseini-2014-learning,kushman-2014-learning,sundaram-2015-natural,mitra-2016-learning,liang-2016a-tag,liang-2016b-tag} use pre-defined logic templates and employ traditional machine learning models to identify entities, quantities, and operators from the problem text and employ simple logical inference to yield the numeric answer. \citet{upadhyay2016learning} employ a semi-supervised approach by learning to predict templates and corresponding alignments using both explicit and implicit supervision.
-These approaches involve an additional overhead of annotating the problem text with the relevant template, which can be prohibitive when learning from large-scale datasets or when requiring an MWP solver to be trained on a language with little or no existing datset.
-Moreover, the predefined templates used by these methods are not very robust to dataset diversity.
-Tree-based methods~\cite{roy-2015-genmwp,kedziorski-2015-parsing,roy-2016-eqpar,roy-2017-unitdep,roy-2018-mapmwp} replaced the process of deriving an equation by constructing an equivalent tree structure, step by step, in a bottom-up manner.
-More recently, neural network-based MWP solving methods~\cite{wang-2017-dns,wang-2018a-seq2seqet,wang-2018b-mathdqn,huang-2018-neural,chiang-2019-stack,wang-2019-trnn,liu-2019-tree,xie-2019-goal} have been proposed.
-These employ an encoder-decoder architecture and train in an end-to-end manner without the need of hand-crafted rules or templates.
+Rule-based systems~\citep{fletcher-1985-wordpro,bakman-2007-robust,yuhui-2010-frame} were amongst the earliest approaches to solve MWPs.
+They rely heavily on hand-engineered rules that might cover a limited domain of problems.
+Statistics-based methods~\citep{hosseini-2014-learning,kushman-2014-learning,sundaram-2015-natural,mitra-2016-learning,liang-2016a-tag,liang-2016b-tag} use predefined logic templates and employ traditional machine learning models to identify entities, quantities, and operators from the problem text and subsequently employ simple logical inference to yield the numeric answer. \citep{upadhyay2016learning} employ a semi-supervised approach by learning to predict templates and corresponding alignments using both explicit and implicit supervision.
+Tree-based methods~\citep{roy-2015-genmwp,kedziorski-2015-parsing,roy-2016-eqpar,roy-2017-unitdep,roy-2018-mapmwp} replaced the process of deriving an equation by constructing an equivalent tree structure, step by step, in a bottom-up manner.

-\citet{wang-2017-dns} were the first to propose a sequence-to-sequence (Seq2Seq) model, {\it viz.}, Deep Neural Solver, for solving MWPs.
-They employ an RNN-based encoder-decoder architecture to directly translate the problem text into equation templates and also release a high-quality large-scale dataset, Math23K, consisting of 23,161 math word problems in Chinese. \citet{wang-2018a-seq2seqet} extend the idea of the Deep Neural Solver by introducing equation normalization techniques. \citet{huang-2018-neural} propose the incorporation of copy and alignment mechanisms in the standard Seq2Seq model.
+More recently, neural network-based MWP solving methods have been proposed~\citep{wang-2017-dns,wang-2018a-seq2seqet,wang-2018b-mathdqn,huang-2018-neural,chiang-2019-stack,wang-2019-trnn,liu-2019-tree,xie-2019-goal, wu2021math, shen2021generate}.
+These employ an encoder-decoder architecture and train in an end-to-end manner without the need for hand-crafted rules or templates. \citep{wang-2017-dns} were the first to propose a sequence-to-sequence (Seq2Seq) model, {\it viz.}, Deep Neural Solver, for solving MWPs.
+They employ an RNN-based encoder-decoder architecture to directly translate the problem text into equation templates and also release a high-quality large-scale dataset, Math23K, consisting of 23,161 MWPs in Chinese.